 How to Check For WordPress Plugin Conflicts and How to Deal With Them

-Whenever we think about the significant problems that WordPress plugin can cause to our website, we mostly believe regarding poorly coded plugins, leading to functionality or performance issues and some other security vulnerabilities.
+Which significant problems that you think WordPress plugin can cause on your site?
+In most cases we tend to believe about poorly coded plugins.
+In turn, they lead to functionality or performance issues.
+Also,some other security vulnerabilities.
 Is that true?
-Or maybe you have recently got acquainted with fake plugins and worrying about your plugins' authenticity and other security issues that these counterfeit plugins may lead to!
+Or, maybe you have recently got acquainted with fake plugins?
+Are you worried about your plugins' authenticity?
+Or, other security issues that these counterfeit plugins may lead to?

 Well, this is another and one of the major issues that users can face with their WordPress site.
-All the same, it is imperative for the users to stay aware of this concern, especially when you install some new plugins to your WordPress or when you update the already installed plugins.
+However, it is imperative for the users to stay aware of this concern.
+More so, when you install some new plugins to your WordPress.
+Or, when you update the already installed plugins.

 So, what do we mean by plugin conflict?

 Plugin conflict is one of the most frequently occurring WordPress errors.
-The chances are that you have also encountered or experienced plugin conflict on your site by now.
+Also, there are chances you have encountered the error.
+Or, experienced plugin conflict on your site by now.

-We know that plugins are simple snippets of code, which are included in WordPress to improve its functionality and to add additional features.
-When this code faces an error, the chances are that your WordPress might suffer from the ‘white screen of death.'
-This code error leads to a significant plugin conflict or failure that directly affects your WordPress site.
+We know that plugins are simple snippets of code.
+Further, they get included in WordPress to improve its functionality.
+Also, to add extra features on the site.
+When the code faces an error, chances are your WordPress might suffer from the ‘white screen of death.
+This code error leads to a significant plugin conflict.
+Or, failure that directly affects your WordPress site.

-This indicates that the significant reason behind plugin conflict is a poorly coded plugin.
-That is why it is essential to carefully and thoroughly evaluate every WordPress plugin prior adding it to your WordPress site.
+But, this shows the main reason behind plugin conflict is a poorly coded plugin.
+So, you need to carefully and thoroughly check every WordPress plugin.
+This is before adding it to your WordPress site.

-Well, in the world of WordPress plugins there are thousands of developers who made different plugins.
+Well, WordPress plugins world has thousands of developers who made different plugins.
 Each of these plugins offers different functionalities and serves different purposes.
-While this is itself a plus point for WordPress users, it also brings up the issue of plugin conflict.
+Well, this is itself a plus point for WordPress users.
+However, it brings up the issue of plugin conflict.

-That said, no one can guarantee that a plugin created by one developer will not conflict with the plugin of another developer or even something else included in your WordPress site.
+Nonetheless, no one can guarantee plugins from different developers will not conflict.
+Or, even something else included in your WordPress site.
 Majorly, the conflicts arise as a result of:

 Generally, the symptoms of these WordPress plugin conflict show up in one or two forms.
-Maybe, you will notice that your site is acting wonky – literally, an installed plugin is not working the way it is supposed to be, or you are frequently suffering from the ugly white screen since the latest installation or update of an existing plugin.
+Maybe, you will notice that your site is acting wonky.
+An sign that an installed plugin is not working the way it should.
+Or, you are suffering from the ugly white screen since the latest installation.
+Or, an update of an existing plugin.

-If this is happening on your WordPress site, or if you have noticed it sometime earlier, you must know how to get away with this issue.
-You must be acquainted with necessary troubleshooting steps.
-This will help you in fixing the problem instantly and without causing unnecessary delay or disruption to your WordPress site.
+Is this happening on your WordPress site?
+Or, have you noticed it sometime earlier?
+If so, you must know how to get away with this issue.
+Further, you must get acquainted with necessary troubleshooting steps.
+This will help you in fixing the problem instantly.
+Also,without causing unnecessary delay or disruption to your WordPress site.
 Hence, keep yourself updated with the quick solution for a plugin conflict.

-However, to assist you with that, in this guide, we will introduce you to all the steps that you must take so that you not only can identify the occurring issue but you may also fix it consequently.
-In extension to that, we will also be guiding you in ways and tips to avoid these plugin conflicts in the first place and the future.
+However, to assist you with that, in this guide, we will introduce you to all the steps that you must take.
+As a result, you will not only identify the occurring issue,but you may fix it.
+Besides, we will guide you in ways and tips to avoid these plugin conflicts in the first place and the future.

 How to Fix or Troubleshoot WordPress Plugin Conflicts

-There is a reason why every plugin (WordPress and other repositories) give out so much detail, customer reviews, technical specifications and additional valuable information.
-This information is usually provided regarding every listed plugin or theme.
+There is a reason why every plugin (WordPress and other repositories) give out so much detail.
+For example, customer reviews, technical specifications and extra valuable information.
+This information is usually provided about every listed plugin or theme.
 This is because the developers prefer users to review the report thoroughly.
-They want the users to make a well-informed decision regarding the plugins they would allow on their WordPress site.
+Also, they want users to make a well-informed decision on plugins to use on their sites.

-This is particularly imperative for all those users who are not capable of code inspection but wish to know the potential issues that every user must be aware of.
-Therefore, always pay close attention to every key detail as you review the new theme or plugin in WordPress.
+It is particularly imperative for all those users who are not capable of code inspection.
+But, they wish to know the potential issues that every user must be aware of.
+So, always pay close attention to key detail when reviewing new theme or plugin in WordPress.

-As you open a plugin's page, you would notice that every plugin's main page provides users with ample opportunity to ensure that developers maintain and update their plugins alongside WordPress.
-Also, a user can quickly check what others say about the plugin functionality in reviews and rating sections.
-These reviews will also help in knowing the issues that users are experiencing under Support.
+Every plugin's main page offers users with ample opportunity.
+This is to ensure developers maintain and update their plugins alongside WordPress.
+Also, a user can check what others say about the plugin functionality.
+This is in the reviews and rating sections.
+Further, these reviews help in knowing issues that users are experiencing under Support.

-With this last tip, you can quickly know and discover the plugin conflicts before these issues have had a chance to attack your WordPress site.
+With this last tip, you can quickly know and discover the plugin conflicts.
+This is before these issues have had a chance to attack your WordPress site.

 But what about that one time when the issue is not publicly reported?

-Well, if we assume that issues have not been publicly reported, then it's time to deal with these uncertain issues manually and also immediately.
-If not, you will face a frequent disruption in plugins performance, may be an error message popping up again and again, or to be worst, once again the white screen of death!
+Well, if we assume that issues have not been publicly reported, then it is time to deal with them manually.
+Also, immediately.
+If not, you will face a frequent disruption in plugins performance.
+Further, an error message popping up again and again.
+Or, to be worse,once again the white screen of death.

-But to help you in maintaining a functional WordPress site and to avoid the above-shared plugin issues, here are the most repeatedly occurring scenarios.
-Keep yourself updated with these frequently occurring issues and find out what you must do about them.
+Do you want to keep your WordPress site functional and to avoid the above issues?
+Here are the most repeatedly occurring scenarios.
+So, keep yourself updated with these frequently occurring issues.
+Also, find out what you must do about them.

 Scenario 1 – When your site is up, but your installed plugin is non-functional

 In this case, follow the standard process of plugin update issuing.
 After that, do check your site's functionality.
-If you feel that the issue is now resolved, this means that the plugin developer understood the conflict and has decided it now.
+If the issue gets resolved, it means the plugin developer understood the conflict.
+And, has rectified it now.

-Scenario 2 – When you update an existing plugin or install a new one, but something is broken
+Scenario 2 – When you update an existing plugin or install a new one, but something got broken

-Regardless if you have installed a new plugin on your site or have updated an existing plugin, you can easily find the busted website's source.
-And in this case, there is no need for any troubleshooting.
+Have you installed a new plugin or updated an existing plugin?
+You can easily find the busted website's source.
+Besides, in this case,there is no need for any troubleshooting.

-All you need to do is to deactivate the plugin which you suspect is causing a problem and return to your WordPress site.
+All you need to do is to deactivate the plugin which you suspect is causing a problem.
+After that,return to your WordPress site.
 Now check if everything works fine.
 If yes, the next step is to report the faced issue to the plugin developers so that they can fix it once and for all.
-As you wait for your plugins' resolution, find a replacement for that particular plugin or check out some resources to get a hand-picked suggestion for a replacement.
+While waiting your plugins' resolution, find a replacement for that particular plugin.
+Or, check out some resources to get a hand-picked suggestion for a replacement.

 Scenario 3 – When you go with batch or automated updates, but it turns out to be a mess

-Even though there is absolutely nothing wrong with automating theme, core and plugin update in your WordPress, sometimes things can get quite messed up.
-While the automatic update is, nonetheless, a smart business move considering that automation and streamlining are the significant drivers of success.
-But if you like to automate your WordPress updates, fixing plugin conflict might not be as easy as it is otherwise.
+Automating theme, core and plugin update in your WordPress is not wrong.
+But,sometimes things can get quite messed up.
+Nonetheless, this is a smart business move.
+Reason being, automation and streamlining are the significant drivers of success.
+But, if you like to automate your WordPress updates, fixing plugin conflict might not be easy.

 Depending on what the error is about and how it shows up on the website, you might need to take two different paths.
 These two paths may be regarding: